 How have your financial inclusion interventions empowered women?
 What challenges do you face in making women’s empowerment more pervasive?

 Evidence from nearly 100 emerging economies shows that increasing women’s participation in the economy leads to other gains at home, at work, and in society at large.
-Our focus in financial inclusion is to ensure women have more access to and use of digital financial services, such as bank accounts and digital payment systems, so that they are able to make their own decisions about spending, saving, taking financial risks and building their own and their families’ financial futures.
+Our focus in financial inclusion is to ensure women have more access to and use of digital financial services, such as bank accounts and digital payment systems, so that they are able to make their own decisions about spending, saving, taking financial risks, and building their own and their families financial futures.

 Given India’s diverse demography, a deliberate focus on enabling financial inclusion for women is a key priority.
-Economic empowerment programs like increasing women’s access to financial services have huge spill-over effects.
+Economic empowerment programs like increasing women’s access to financial services have huge spillover effects.
 Directly, they reduce poverty; indirectly, they encourage women to expand their sense of self and challenge the unwritten rules that say they are inferior to men.
 The existence of this infrastructure is helpful, but it is simply not enough.
 There must be continued investment in helping the poor, especially poor women.
 Leveraging this infrastructure is key.
 To this end, the Gates Foundation announced a $170 million global investment last year, which, amongst other interventions for women’s economic empowerment, will also include our work on increasing the access and usage of financial services by women.

 In India, as a part of this endeavor, we are working with governments and financial services providers to share existing research and commission new research that highlights the importance of considering and intentionally addressing the constraints under which women operate while they design and implement their programs and products.
 For instance, social cash transfer programs, when directed into women’s bank accounts, have shown the promise of increasing measures of empowerment like their labor force participation, and we are conducting further research in this area to support program implementation that works for women.
 Similarly, we have supported the development of prototypes for financial products that address constraints that low-income women face.
 We are continuing to integrate a gender lens across all our current and future work to be more intentional about how our work impacts women’s usage of financial services.

-The other areas for this investment will go towards better understanding of how ownership of assets like land might play a role in diversifying women’s economic options, connecting women to new market opportunities to increase their profits and incomes, and elevating and expanding self-help groups, which are critical platforms for bringing women together and building up their collective knowledge, economic power, and voice.
+The other areas for this investment will go towards a better understanding of how ownership of assets like land might play a role in diversifying women’s economic options, connecting women to new market opportunities to increase their profits and incomes, and elevating and expanding self-help groups, which are critical platforms for bringing women together and building up their collective knowledge, economic power, and voice.
 We are funding both programmatic initiatives and research.

 With your experience as an economist, knowledge management specialist, mCommerce pioneer, and as a consultant, what do you see as the scope of innovation in financial services for the poor in the future?
 Is the peak behind us?

 I do not see the peak behind us.
 I see clear progress, but I also see clear opportunity.
-Over 25 years of progressive leadership roles in the private sector across multiple domains have strengthened the idea that use of technology in the development sector is imperative.
+Over 25 years of progressive leadership roles in the private sector across multiple domains have strengthened the idea that the use of technology in the development sector is imperative.
 The funny thing about technology infusion in any sector is that it has completely disrupted the sector, bringing in efficiencies for the organization and making it easier for the consumers to interact with the businesses.
 The financial sector is probably one of the last sectors to have courted technology in such a significant way.
-The implications of this is that access is becoming easier for poor and rural customers, customers are able to buy from multiple product providers, specialist financial service providers can reach out to willing customers/potential customers, back-office operations are becoming more efficient.
+The implications of this are that access is becoming easier for poor and rural customers, customers are able to buy from multiple product providers, specialist financial service providers can reach out to willing customers/potential customers, back-office operations are becoming more efficient.
 This is leading to major cost reduction, thereby including those low-income consumers who would not have been profitable for financial service providers otherwise.
 This innovation will accelerate digital transactions and further fuel innovation in financial regulation in areas around KYC/AML/CFT (Know Your Customer, Anti Money Laundering, Combating Financing of Terrorism) norms, data protection, ownership and usage, customer protection, grievance redressal mechanisms, among others.
 I believe that this is just the beginning of the innovation cycle and the best is yet to come.

 All images courtesy of the Bill & Melinda Gates Foundation India.